 The OU should be selected from the Organisation Unit drop down menu at the top of the page.
 Once this is selected, select the cover page to be used for each of the documents.
 Each record can have their own cover page.

-Allow Document Owners to perform any action on their documents, regardless of permissions - ships checked by default so that document owners can even authorise their own documents.
-If this option is unchecked, document owners will only have the permissions they have already been granted through user group membership in the OU and for the type of document they own.
+Allow Document Owners to perform any action on their documents, regardless of permissions - this preference is enabled by default, which means that document owners can do anything with their own documents, down to authorising them.
+If this option is unchecked, document owners will only have the permissions they have been granted through user group membership to manage documents they own.

 Allow uncontrolled prints of… - This series of preferences allows admin to print ‘forms’ from each of the controlled document types.
 With this preference active/checked, a user can select that the print does not need to be recovered should a new version be created.
 This allows a user to print documents that would not normally be destroyed should a new version be created.